 Inventories consist of expendable supplies held for consumption.
-Inventories are presented at the lower of cost or market on a first-in, first-out basis and are expensed when used.
+Inventories were previously presented at the lower of cost or market on a first-in, first-out basis and are expensed when used.
+Inventories were estimated for the current year.

 I. Prepaids